 Why does my dog scratch and itch?
 Does my dog have fleas?
-Does my dog have a skin problem?
+Does my dog have a skin problem or allergy?
 Pruritus is the medical term for dog itching.

 People often assume that fleas are the cause of the itching (pruritus).
 There usually are a number of things that interact with each other to cause the itch.
 While a dog may be scratching, itching and chewing because fleas are biting at him, he also could be scratching and itching because his skin is irritated and/or dry.
-Most often, itching is from a COMBINATION OF DRY SKIN, FLEAS, and IRRITATION.
-The dog has dry skin, a flea bites, and then the skin gets irritated.
+Allergens can cause itching in dogs.
+Most often, itching is from a COMBINATION OF DRY SKIN, FLEAS, ALLERGENS, and IRRITATION.
+The dog has dry skin, allergens get on the dog, a flea bites, and then the skin gets irritated.
 Mites can also irritate the skin and cause itching.

 OK – So how do I stop my dog from itching, chewing and biting?
 (I summarize the items here - please read this entire article - the details are further down the screen)

 --DON’T BATHE WITH TOO MUCH SHAMPOO – Using harsh shampoo or too much shampoo dries the skin and can cause irritation.
+Dry skin can increase the itch and irritation flea bites and allergens cause.
 See section on “bathing your dog for healthy skin” below.

 --SOOTH THE ITCHY SPOT -- If the dog is scratching, wash the affected area with EPSOM SALT mixed with warm water.
 Washing the affected area with OCEAN WATER (THE MIRACLE CURE) works even better.
 See the section on “Home Remedies for Dogs With Itchy skin” below for more information and other home remedies.